stiyyagura0901/devjam3/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Earn Extra-points

-Now that you have created a reverse proxy using OpenAPI spec, Click on the Develop tab & explore the flow conditions populated from OpenAPI spec.
-Also, Explore OpenAPI Spec editor using which you can edit OpenAPI specification & Generate API Proxy using the link above the OpenAPI Spec editor.
-Explore trace tab in Proxy overview page.
+Now that you have created a reverse proxy using an OpenAPI spec, click on the "Develop" tab & explore the flow conditions populated from the OpenAPI spec.
+Also, explore the OpenAPI Spec editor where you can edit the OpenAPI specification & test the API requests.
+Finally, explore the "Trace" tab in the proxy overview page.

 # Quiz